halwax/eMoreUnit/README.md

-emoreunit
+eMoreUnit
 =========

-Even more unit (simple extensions of more unit)
+Even more unit is a eclipse plugin providing simple extensions of the really helpful testing tooling moreunit.